IslamKhSh/CardSlider/README.md

 4- Add indicator and full customize it easily.

-5- Infinete indicatords like those in the instgram app.
+5- Infinite indicators like those in the Instagram app.

 6- RTL Support.